protontypes/open-sustainable-technology/README.md

 - [BuildingSystems](https://github.com/UdK-VPT/BuildingSystems) - The Modelica open-source BuildingSystems library is developed for dynamic simulation of the energetic behavior of single rooms, buildings and whole districts.
 - [modelica-ibpsa](https://github.com/ibpsa/modelica-ibpsa) - Modelica library for building and district energy systems developed within IBPSA Project 1
 - [project1](https://github.com/ibpsa/project1) - creates open-source software that builds the basis of next generation computing tools for the design and operation of building and district energy and control systems.
+- [teb](https://github.com/TEB-model/teb) - a library to calculate the urban surface energy balance at neighborhood scale assuming a simplified canyon geometry.

 ### Mobility and Transportation